sgarciac/atproto-links/link_aggregator/readme.md

   - [ ] also for valid json that was rejected?
 - [x] get it running on raspi
 - [x] get an estimate of disk usage per day after a few days of running
-  - bit over 1GB with data model before adding rkeys to linkers + fixing paths
+  - very close to 1GB with data model before adding rkeys to linkers + fixing paths
 - [ ] make the did_init check only happen on test config (or remove it)
 - [ ] actual error types (thiserror?) for lib-ish code
 - [ ] clean up the main readme